Summer Financial Aid

 Students who are eligible for summer loans must register for a minimum of six (6) credit hours during the summer sessions.
 Also, Pell Grants may be available for eligible students.
-Federal Direct PLUS loans are available to the parents of dependent students, but the parent must complete a PLUS application available at www.StudentLoans.gov and click on “Request Direct PLUS loan.”
+Federal Direct PLUS loans are available to the parents of dependent students, but the parent must complete a PLUS application available at www.StudentLoans.gov and click on “Apply for a PLUS loan.”

 Since summer school financial aid is based on the number of credit hours a student is taking and the number of weeks he/she will be attending those classes, no summer financial aid is calculated until the student is actually registered for summer session classes.
 If a class is canceled because of low enrollment or a student drops or adds a class, the student’s financial aid package may be adjusted.

 No summer financial aid loans are disbursed until the start of the class that represents the minimum course load requirement which is six (6) credit hours.
 For example, a student who takes a 3-hour class which starts on May 18 and takes another 3-hour class which starts on June 29 will not have financial aid loan funds disbursed until July 2.
 The student will, however, have credit for the charges for the first three-hour class until the aid is disbursed.